← Back to 史記

 使

 In the seventh year, Duke Cheng contended in strength with King Zhuang of Chu and met the feudal lords at Hu.
 Chen feared Chu and did not attend.
-Jin sent Zhong Xing Huan Zi to attack Chen, then to save Zheng.
+Jin sent Zhonghang Huan Zi to attack Chen, then to save Zheng.
 They battled with Chu and defeated the Chu army.
 That year, Duke Cheng died, and his son Duke Jing Ju was established.

 92